UK downgrade pressures reluctant Osborne to change course

 A Treasury official noted Moody's had given the UK's credit rating a stable outlook, meaning little chance of a further downgrade in the next 12-18 months.
 When the United States and France were downgraded, their outlooks remained negative.

 Sterling fell by almost a cent to around $1.5160 after the downgrade, just off Thursday's fresh 2-1/2-year low.
-Analysts said they expected it to fall further on Monday but most saw limited impact because the downgrade had been expected.
+Analysts said they expected it to fall further on Monday.

 Some of the Conservatives' Liberal Democrat coalition partners questioned the political judgment of attaching so much importance to Britain's AAA rating.

+"This is a self-inflicted injury for George Osborne," said Matthew Oakeshott, a former Liberal Democrat Treasury spokesman.
 "To be fair, he was very green in 2009 ...
-He foolishly erected triple-A status as a virility symbol," said Matthew Oakeshott, a former Liberal Democrat Treasury spokesman.
+He foolishly erected triple-A status as a virility symbol."

 "BLEEDING THE PATIENT"

-The Labour Party, from which Osborne inherited a record peacetime deficit when it lost the 2010 election, called for his head.
+The Labour Party - which left the biggest peacetime deficit when it lost the 2010 election - called for Osborne's head.

 "Osborne has lots of critics, both inside and outside the party, who are now going to be emboldened by this, but there is no coherent alternative," said Tim Montgomerie, editor of the influential ConservativeHome website.